 I loved those books.
 I loved the feel of them, the look, the colours, the characters, the exciting and dangerous world they occupied; and like any child, I loved the reassuring fact that whatever jam TinTin and Snowy found themselves in, they always won through at the end.

 When I saw the series available in the paperbacks of the Magnet/Methuen editions in the 1990’s.
 I began to buy them, and immediately enjoyed again the adventures of this cast of characters, all odd, larger-than-life, and eccentric in the extreme.
 I subsequently acquired, (in a boxed set given to me as a gift from my always generous wife) the collection of the television animated series from the early 1990’s, a notable improvement on the Belvision series of the 1960’s.
 Then, a couple of years ago, I bought what I really wanted – the complete canonical books, in hardback, including ‘TinTin in the Land of the Soviets’, and ‘Tintin in the Congo’, the latter the cause of much controversy due to its outdated treatment of Africans.
-Hergé himself addressed the issue of his attitudes at the time in later interviews.
+Hergé himself addressed the issue of his attitudes at the time in later interviews, with varying effect.

 What definitely impressed me about his work on TinTin was when I read Michael Farr’s excellent book, ‘TinTin – The Complete Companion’, and realised how much research Remi put into his creation.
 For instance, not only is every story crammed with vehicles, trains, aircraft, ships, railway stations, large country houses, but they’re all surprisingly faithful representations of the actual cars, houses, stations etc. Remi’s files, examined after his death, were just as crammed with photos and descriptions of the originals.
 Just as his characters are often believed to be based on people Remi knew, encountered, or was related to, so are his fabulous scenes rooted in fact.